martincartledge/martincartledge.github.io/array-data-structure.md

 ### Push O(1)

-> Puts new value at the end of an array
+> Appends a new value at the end of an array and returns the new lenth

+- Relies on the `length` property to know where to insert new values
+- If `length` does not exist or can not be converted to a number, `0` is used

 ```js
 const jediCouncil = ["yoda", "mace windu", "plo koon", "ki-adi-mundi"]